-Financial assets are classified at initial recognition as either: measured at amortized cost, Fair value through profit or loss ("FVTPL"), or fair value through other comprehensive income ("FVTOCI").
+Financial assets are classified at initial recognition as: amortized cost, fair value through profit or loss ("FVTPL"), or fair value through other comprehensive income ("FVTOCI").
 The classification depends on the Company's business model for managing the financial assets and the contractual cash flow characteristics.
 For assets measured at fair value, gains and losses will either be recorded in profit or loss or OCI.